IvanDLar/MOVU-Docs/wiki/User Stories.md

 - VA076 - The automotive group administrator lands on the application page where they can submit their documents and wait for the super admin to validate.
   - CR - Car Retails
   - SA - Super Admin
-- VA077 - If the super admin changes the status, the car dealership can see the comments made and the status of the application.
+- VA077 - If the super admin changes the status, the automotive group can see the comments made and the status of the application.
   - CR - Car Retails
   - SA - Super Admin
-- VA078 - When the status of application is accepted the car dealership can access the automotive group administrator web page sections.
+- VA078 - When the status of application is accepted the automotive group can access the automotive group administrator web page sections.
   - CR - Car Retails

 **Priority**: High